metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `fs_type` (String) fSType represents the filesystem type to mount Must be a filesystem type supported by the host operating system.
-Ex. 'ext4', 'xfs'.
+- `fs_type` (String) fSType represents the filesystem type to mountMust be a filesystem type supported by the host operating system.Ex. 'ext4', 'xfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 - `read_only` (Boolean) readOnly defaults to false (read/write).
-ReadOnly here will force the ReadOnly setting in VolumeMounts.
+ReadOnly here will forcethe ReadOnly setting in VolumeMounts.

 <a id="nestedatt--spec--runner_pod_template--spec--volumes--projected"></a>